Analy Rodriguez

 Alongside our existing five-year clinical program, we are thrilled to introduce one additional spot in the six-year research program as a separate match designation.
 Those interested in this track should submit their applications through ERAS to the University of Colorado program.

 Our Department of Orthopedic Surgery offers a comprehensive range of services, including inpatient, outpatient, emergency, and operative orthopedic education.
 Our orthopedic surgery residency program is approved for six residents at the PGY-1 level.
-Over the course of this 60-month program, 54 months are dedicated to orthopedic surgery training, with the initial six months involving rotations in surgery, musculoskeletal radiology, rheumatology, and PM&R.
+Throughout this 60-month program, 54 months are dedicated to orthopedic surgery training, with the initial six months involving rotations in surgery, musculoskeletal radiology, rheumatology, and PM&R.

 The residency training spans multiple hospitals in the Denver metropolitan area, including the University of Colorado Hospital, Denver Health, the VA, and Children's Hospital Colorado.
 These institutions serve a diverse patient population, providing exposure to various pathologies and socioeconomic backgrounds.